HOW TO RIDE FASTER ON YOUR BIKE: 10 BETTER WAYS – GEAR AND KIT

 Aerodynamics matter all the time, as I hope you took from my discussion on body positioning under #6 above.
 Aerodynamic gear – mostly bikes, wheels and less so components – matter most when you are already going fast.
 Generally, you need to be averaging about 18 to 19mph or 30kph before you see a meaningful drag difference that translates to more than a few watts.
 And since the force needed to overpower your drag increases 3 times the increase in your velocity, the faster you go the more you need aerodynamic gear.

 So, should you get a more aerodynamic bike or a lighter one?
 GCN looked at this question and concluded that there are some big time savings you can get on an aero bike, but the choice between an aero and lighter bike isn’t as simple as which rides faster.

 In their on-the-road testing, GCN found the aero bikes to be about 1.5% or 0.25mph/0.4kph faster than lightweight bikes while riding at 300 watts for 10 minutes on a road with varying terrain.
 Independently, Cervelo also found a 1.5% reduction in drag in their comparison here.

-Over 40K/25miles, GCN calculated that would result in a 4 minute difference.
-I think it would probably be more like 2 minutes or less for most enthusiasts who can’t hold the speed that a 300 watt average output would generate over 25 miles and would lose the benefit of the higher reduction in drag at higher speeds.
+Over 40K/25miles, GCN calculated that would result in a nearly full minute difference.
+I think it would probably be more like 30 seconds or so for most enthusiasts who can’t hold the speed that a 300-watt average output would generate over 25 miles and would lose the benefit of the higher reduction in drag at higher speeds.
 Nonetheless, even 30 seconds would be huge if you are into doing TTs or triathlons.
 If not, the relatively less comfortable aero bike might diminish the enjoyment of your time savings.